ostcar/vote-decrypt/README.md

 found in the folder [grpc/decrypt.proto](https://github.com/OpenSlides/vote-decrypt/blob/main/grpc/decrypt.proto).

-It contains three methods. `Start`, `Stop`, and `Clean`.
+It contains three methods. `PublicMainKey`, `Start`, `Stop`, and `Clean`.

+### PublicMainKey

+PublicMainKey returns the public main key that is used to sign the poll poll keys and the poll results.

 ### Start

 Start has to be called at the beginning of a poll.
 It tells the vote-decrypt server to start accepting votes.

 The method returns the public poll key and its signature.
 The signature can be validated with the public main key.